Convergence of a Packet Routing Model to Flows Over Time: Packet routing model with deterministic queuing.

-Given a network and discretization parameters we normalize the arc properties as follows.
+\paragraph{Discretized network.} Given a network and discretization parameters, we normalize the arc properties as follows.
 The number of time steps required for a packet to traverse an arc is denoted by $\hat \tau_e \coloneqq \frac{\tauD}{\alpha} \in \N$.
-The minimum number of packets that are allowed to leave an arc in each time step is given by $\hat \nu_e \coloneqq \frac{\nu_e \cdot \alpha}{\beta}$.
+The maximum number of packets that are allowed to leave an arc at each time step is given by $\hat \nu_e \coloneqq \frac{\nu_e \cdot \alpha}{\beta}$.
 Note that $\hat \nu_e$ does not need to be an integer.
 The fractional remainder is transferred to the next time step, as described later.